 This course combines concepts from both mechanical principles and agricultural business.
-This course applies Agricultural Mechanical and Agribusiness program skills in a more comprehensive and authentic way.
+This course applies Agricultural Mechanical and Agribusiness program skills more comprehensively and authentically.
 Capstones are project/problem-based learning opportunities that occur both in and away from school.
-Under supervision of the school and through partnerships, students combine classroom learning with work experience to benefit themselves and others.
+Under the supervision of the school and through partnerships, students combine classroom learning with work experience to benefit themselves and others.
 These activities can take the form of welding, wiring, small engines, restoration (teacher approval), masonry, plumbing, skilled metal work, business aspirations, and research projects.
 Students will work to better prepare themselves with additional career readiness resourcing.
 Offered to SENIORS ONLY who have taken 3 of the above courses, with one of the 3 being Mechanical Principles OR Business Management for Agricultural and Environmental Systems, and teacher's approval.